Cyclone Nargis: Impact on rice supplies

 The Irrawaddy Delta is such a fertile area for rice growing that it was known as the "rice bowl" of the British Empire.
 Production was high enough that Myanmar could feed its citizens a high amount of rice (by the standards of Asia) with enough left over to sell on the market.
 Since Nargis hit right around harvest, a rice shortage and famine could result.
 The United Nations' Food and Agriculture Organization estimated that Nargis impacted 65% of the country's paddies.
 They feel that the situation would be "devastating... if the recent disaster results in severe rice shortages."
 This might exacerbate the crisis already occurring, but it could be partially alleviated if fall and late summer harvests were good.
 Myanmar had since appealed for aid to assist with getting the rice planted, as its farmers had a 40- to 50-day window of opportunity before the season's crop would be lost.
 The Myanmar government estimated losses of US$10 billion because of the cyclone.

 Update

-The UN Human Settlements Programme (UN-HABITAT) reported the extent of the international response to date as less than 7 percent of the actual needs for shelter after 15 months, although emergency shelter relief efforts were well funded.
-It estimated about 209,000 families had rebuilt their own homes alone over the past year.
+The UN Human Settlements Programme (UN-HABITAT) reported the extent of the international response as less than 7 percent of the actual needs for shelter after 15 months, although emergency shelter relief efforts were well funded.
+It estimated about 209,000 families had rebuilt their own homes after the first year.
 Out of US$150 million requested for shelter repair and reconstruction under the Post Nargis Recovery Plan (PONREPP) — a three-year recovery strategy running to 2011 — only US$50 million had been received.